Social Media & Electronic Comms Policy

 Introduction

-Social media provides an alternative channel to written correspondence, telephone and face to face conversation to enable the Parish Council to inform and respond to questions and queries raised by people who live in, work in and visit the parish.
-It also enables the Parish Council to deal more efficiently with the various agencies that deliver services to local people.
+Social media provides an alternative channel to written correspondence, telephone and face to face conversation to enable the Council to inform and respond to questions and queries raised by people who live in, work in and visit the parish.
+It also enables the Council to deal more efficiently with the various agencies that deliver services to local people.

-Use of digital and social media will form an integral part of how the Parish Council delivers its services in a way that improves communication between the Parish Council and the people, businesses and agencies it serves and works with.
+Use of digital and social media will form an integral part of how the Council delivers its services in a way that improves communication between the Council and the people, businesses and agencies it serves and works with.

 Social Media